 - Location: Chinese cities are usually divided into different tiers.
 The pay and living expenses are generally much higher in tier 1 cities like Shanghai and Beijing than in tier 2 or 3 cities.

 - Hours: As you can imagine, the number of hours you work will affect your salary.
 Training schools generally require you to teach 20 hours, and typically pay between 10,000-19,000RMB.
 At kindergartens and preschools, you can expect a similar number of teaching hours.
 Though the teaching hours at public and international schools aren’t much different, they require more class preparation time and are stricter on office hours.

 - Benefits: Many schools provide teachers with housing and reimburse for airfare.
 In first-tier cities, some schools provide a stipend instead or simply pay a higher salary.
 Health & accident insurance is always included, though the terms might vary by school.
 Employers that require you to live on campus—some international and public schools—will provide meals in addition to free housing.

 Salary Ranges for different types of schools:

 Adult & child training schools

-8,000-28,000 RMB/Month.
+8,000-28,000 RMB/month.
 A local kindergarten will be the lower end of the pay range, while the foreign language/international kindergartens will pay more.
-The students are typcially 1-6 years old and teachers work weekday, daytime hours.
+The students are typically 1-6 years old and teachers work weekday, daytime hours.
 For a certified, experienced teacher, certain expat kindergartens offer salaries of up to 28,000.